-- □Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - □Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - □Some of the in-network services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us. - □ Covered services that may need approval in advance to be covered as in-network services are marked by a double dagger (^{††}) in the medical benefits chart. - □ Network providers agree by contract to obtain prior authorization from the plan and agree to not balance bill you. - □ You never need approval in advance for out-of-network services from out-of-network providers.
+□Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare.

-□ While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.
+- □Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - □ For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider.

-Other important things to know about our coverage:
+□Some of the in-network services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.

-- □For benefits where your cost-sharing is a coinsurance percentage, the amount you pay depends on what type of provider you receive the services from: - □ If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - □ If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - □ If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Original Medicare Limiting Charge. - □ Like all Medicare health plans, we cover everything that Original Medicare covers.
+- Covered services that may need approval in advance to be covered as in-network services are marked by a double dagger (^{††}) in the medical benefits chart. - □ Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you. - □ You never need approval in advance for out-of-network services from out-of-network providers. - □ While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance. - □ If your coordinated care plan provides approval of a prior authorization request for a course of treatment, the approval must be valid for as long as medically reasonable and necessary to avoid disruptions in care in accordance with applicable coverage criteria, your medical history, and the treating provider's recommendation. - Other important things to know about our coverage: - □ For benefits where your cost-sharing is a coinsurance percentage, the amount you pay depends on what type of provider you receive the services from: - □ If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - □ If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - □ If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Original Medicare Limiting Charge. - □ Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2025 handbook.
 View it online at medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - □ For all Preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.
-See the medical benefits chart for information about your share of the out-of-network costs for these services. - □ If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services.
+See the medical benefits chart for information about your share of the out-of-network costs for these services. - □ If Medicare adds coverage for any new services during 2025, either Medicare or our plan will cover those services.